 All The Worlds a Stage: Part two lays out a massive amount of evidence to support the possibility that 9/11 was conducted by the US government in order to "manipulate public perception into supporting its agenda" against terrorism.

 Don't Mind the Men Behind the Curtain: The final part of this doc is about money and how the central banking system is flawed by design and also how the US government will go to extremes to get the country involved in a war because it is a big money maker.

-I have read that there are inaccuracies in the documentary, but I think overall it is very eye-opening because there is still a lot of truth to it.
+I have read that there are inaccuracies in the documentary (so don’t just believe everything in the doc without researching it yourself), but I think overall what I love about it is it just makes you question a lot of things.